X

 How pretty is this candy?
 I like that it looks like broken glass.

-I didn’t realize hard candy was so simple to make, it’s just a little time consuming, much like crystal rock candy.
+The first time I made it, I didn’t realize how simple this type of candy is to make, it’s just a little time consuming, much like this rock candy recipe.

 Only six ingredients and really, the food coloring & powdered sugar dusting at the end are optional.